Isra-ResVo/PowerBINotes/readme.md

 Cost Growth = [Cost] - CostPriorYear
 ```
+## Filter contex functions

-## CALCULATE a handy operation
+### CALCULATE a filter expresion

 This function in DAX is very handy, because let you do a lot of things.
-The function takes an expresion to evaluate and optianl filters to select the data under different creteria.
+The function takes an expresion to evaluate and optional filters to select the data under different criteria.
 `CALCULATE(<expression>, [<filter1>, <filter2>])`

-We can use simple to filter data or to more complex things, an example of filtering in a divition is:
+We can filter data or do more complex things, an example of filtering in a divition is:
 ```
 // function to calculate  % increment to respect previous year